dragosc1/Proiect-PAO/README.md

   8. Display books sorted by publication year
   9. Display magazines sorted by number of copies
   10. Display publications sorted by author name
-  11. Delete newspapers from a year
+  11. Delete newspapers from a stated year
   12. Insert a new author
   13. Insert a new section
   14. Insert a new publication which is neither a book / newspaper / magazine